matteo14c/HaploCoV/docs/source/genomic.rst

 ==================

 Please be aware that novel designations of lineages/variants will be specified by a suffix in HaploCoV.
 This suffix by default is the letter N followed by a progressive number.
-For example if HaploCoV identifies 2 novel candidate lineages within the pango lineage B.1, the names will be:
+For example if HaploCoV identifies 2 novel candidate lineages within the Pango lineage B.1, the names will be:

 | B.1.N1
 | B.1.N2